AttilaSagiDev/wishlist-admin-email/README.md

 - Module enable / disable.
 - Automatically sends an email notification when the customer adds a new product to the wish list.
-- Show prices excluding or including tax based on store settings.
 - Enable customer groups segmentation.
 - Can be configured to send the whole wish list or only recently added product.
 - Configurable email address and cc email as well.